emdubb/jQuery_carousel_tutorial/README.md

 # Responsive jQuery Carousel Tutorial

+This tutorial will teach you how to build a responsive carousel with jQuery.
+View the live [demo](https://emdubb.github.io/jQuery_carousel_tutorial/).
+Features of the carousel include:

+- Auto rotation
+- Responsive
+- Progress indicators
+- Arrow controls

 ### Getting started

 Make sure you have your html file linked to your CSS and JavaScript and that you have linked [jQuery](https://code.jquery.com/) to your document.
 We will also be using [normalize.css](https://necolas.github.io/normalize.css/).
 For the purposes of this demonstration our file structure will look like this: